Listen to the Podcast

-In today's video what I'd like to do is cover some of the differences between speculative stocks versus more stable companies, companies that have been around for a little while or the companies that you probably are more aware of and more importantly which ones should you trade.
+In today's video what I'd like to do is cover some of the differences between speculative stocks versus more stable companies, companies that have been around for a little while or the companies that you probably are more aware of and more importantly which ones you should trade.

 What is your risk tolerance?

-If you're willing to take on more risk, then you'll also probably get some higher returns or higher losses, but in that case you'll probably want to go and move towards more speculative companies or companies that are a little bit less unknown.
+If you're willing to take on more risk, then you'll also probably get some higher returns or higher losses, but in that case, you'll probably want to go and move towards more speculative companies or companies that are a little bit less unknown.

-Stable vs Speculative companies
+Stable vs. Speculative companies

 The next thing that I'd like to do is take a look at some more specifics behind the differences between stable companies and more speculative companies; because what is a stable company?
 How do you define a stable company?
 And what is a speculative company?
-How do you really define it?
+How do you explain it?

 As we take a look at a stable company here on the left and a speculative company here on the right, one thing to note is, as we go through some of these fields, we take a look at the time, how long has this company been around or available?

-Oftentimes a speculative company has been around a lot less, so it's usually a much younger company than something like, let's say a Microsoft.
+Often a speculative company has been around a lot less, so it's usually a much younger company than something like, let's say a Microsoft.

 It's not always the case, but often times that can give you an indication of what's more of a stable company versus a speculative company.

-In addition, the behavior.
+Also, the behavior.
 The behavior of stable companies is also predictable because they have a longer history, they often have that revenue growth that continues to compound time and time again.

-That's not always the case, sometimes the revenue actually continues to decrease time and time again, but at least you get to see that consistency, whether that consistency is to the upside or the downside.
+That's not always the case, sometimes the revenue continues to decrease time and time again, but at least you get to see that consistency, whether that consistency is to the upside or the downside.

-When it comes to speculative companies, sometimes things or behavior can be a little bit to the downside, then a little bit to the upside, it's less predictable of what's going to happen, so you can't really predict that behavior as much, it's more erratic.
+When it comes to speculative companies, sometimes things or behavior can be a little bit to the downside, then a little bit to the upside, it's less predictable of what's going to happen, so you can't predict that behavior as much, it's more erratic.

-Manipulation and Market cap
+Manipulation and Market Cap

 Price per share

-And finally the price per share, usually they are higher priced companies and these are lower priced companies.
+And finally the price per share, usually they are higher priced companies, and these are lower priced companies.
 This could be like penny stocks or stocks that are trading for five dollars a share, whereas here a stable company, it could be something in the $30 to $50 range, but it could also be something like in the $150 range, like an Apple or something like that, like a Netflix.